ben-manes/concurrentlinkedhashmap/README.md

 execution, such as memory leaks.
 $ mvn -P load test

+An test or test method can be executed selectively, such as
+$ mvn -Dtest=ConcurrentMapTest#get_whenNotFound -Dcapacity=100 test

 Benchmarks
 --------------------
 At this time, this library does not supply a canonical benchmark.
 It leverages